 Review Your Schedule

-Keene State College provides new first time students an academic start by registering you in at least two classes required for your intended major and graduation for the Fall 2020 semester.
+Keene State College provides new first time students an academic start by registering you in at least two classes required for your intended major and graduation for the Spring 2021 semester.
 You will be registered for these courses based on what you told us about your area of academic interest and what the faculty in that discipline recommends.
 All new, first time students will be registered in a one credit First Year Seminar.

 If you’ve indicated to us that you’re undecided, you will also be registered for at least two courses that will help you clarify your academic direction and, no matter what major you eventually choose, these particular courses will apply towards your graduation requirements.